verschuls/IsekaiAuctions/README.md

-# DeluxeAuctions
+# IsekaiAuctions
- The best, cheap, advanced, fully customizable auction plugin; like popular server!
+Aimed to improve performance and stability of the original DeluxeAuctions plugin.